“Joni: An Unforgettable Story” and Being

 Right at this vulnerable moment, the syllabus for our literature class called for the students to read Joni’s story.
 In chapter 13 of her book, Joni deals with this question in her own life, and her thoughts and experiences as she waits to be made physically whole in God’s perfect timing (here or in heaven, whichever He deems best) ministered to our hurting hearts 26 years after her book was written.

 But God wasn’t finished weaving my days together yet!

 The following week I traveled with Marilyn and Kym to the Teach Them Diligently Convention in Spartanburg, SC.
-We were excited to exhibit in the vendor hall and share a workshop about using Drama in your homeschool (click the link for a FREE download of the workshop handout).
+We were excited to exhibit in the vendor hall and share a workshop about using Drama in your homeschool.
 We had plans to meet IRL (“in real life”) friends we have made here on our blog and other homeschooling blogs in the past year.
 Our plans were good, but God had even more to offer us!